mwarcko/nile-platform/README.md

 Each "camion" is cut into 8 (S), 32 (M) or 48(XL) "spaces"

 Each "carton" can take 1, 2, 4 or 8 "spaces"

+What we have to do next :

+*delete order when it is loaded*

+*set truck to unavailable when loaded when you take the "all" option*